redbadger/stack/readme.md

     ./provisioning/osx/registry.sh
     ```

-1. The following steps use aliases to make working with local and swarm docker servers (you might want to add them to your `.bash_profile`):
+1. The following steps use aliases to make it easier to work with local and swarm docker servers (you might want to add them to your `.bash_profile`):

     ```sh
     alias on-local="/path/to/provisioning/osx/on-local.sh"